How to Use the Custom Material Settings in Cricut Design Space 3

-Did you know that your Cricut Explore can cut an insane variety of materials?
-The custom material settings in Design Space is something that you will need to be familiar with if you want to cut things that are different from the basic paper, cardstock, vinyl, etc. In this tutorial I will show you how to use the custom material settings when cutting with your Cricut Explore, as well as how to adjust the setting for different materials.
+Did you know that your Cricut Maker and Cricut Explore can cut an insane variety of materials?
+The custom material settings in Design Space is something that you will need to be familiar with if you want to cut things that are different from the basic paper, cardstock, vinyl, etc. In this tutorial I will show you how to use the custom material settings when cutting with your Cricut Maker or Explore, as well as how to adjust the setting for different materials.

 This post contains some affiliate links for your convenience (which means if you make a purchase after clicking a link I will earn a small commission but it won't cost you anything extra)!
 You can read our full disclosure policy here.